 How to stop accepting flaky components, and start replacing them

-A few months ago I posted a message in the Home Assistant Community outlining the problems that were driving down the acceptance of my Home Automation hobby at my house.
+A few months ago I posted a message in the Home Assistant Community outlining the problems that were driving down the acceptance of my Home Automation hobby.

-If 9 out of 10 devices work as they should, that 10th flaky device, which I think works most of the time but sometimes doesn’t work, is the thing my wife latches onto.
-She has gone from being pleasantly accepting of most things (and some automations have delighted her) to becoming more and more irritated.
+If 9 out of 10 devices work as they should, that 10th flaky device, which I think works most of the time but sometimes doesn’t work, is the thing my family remembers.
+My family has gone from being pleasantly accepting of most things (and some automations have delighted everyone) to becoming more and more annoyed.

 Examples of automations that delight: